-Treatment of Gagging in Cats
+Treatment Of Gagging In Cats

 Some cases of gagging might be resolved by using slow-feeding bowls or addressing hairball issues, but certain cases might be caused by more serious conditions.

 In more chronic cases of gagging, watch your cat for other symptoms, such as lethargy, reduced appetite, weight loss, increased drinking, and urination.
 These symptoms might indicate an underlying problem.
-In any case of chronic gagging, you should schedule an appointment with your veterinarian.
+In any case of chronic gagging, schedule an appointment with your veterinarian.
 The vet will examine your cat and maybe even do some routine blood and urine testing.

 Most of us have heard a cat gagging at some stage.
 In a lot of cases, this can be caused by hairballs.
 However, gagging that is acute and severe can be a sign of a more urgent issue and needs veterinary attention.

 Chronic reoccurring gagging might also be a sign of underlying disease and is not something to be ignored or dismissed.
 If the gagging doesn’t resolve, it’s worth getting your cat checked out by your vet.

 Also Read: The 5 Best Hairball Remedies For Cats

 Frequently Asked Questions